setsumi/metroiduh/anura-stuff/AkelPad/README.txt

-FFL (*.cfg) syntax coloring file for AkelPad text editor.
+FFL (*.cfg) syntax coloring and autocomplete for AkelPad text editor.